 - Compimentary newspaper available at the front desk

 - Universal gym

-Take advantage of the savings and fun with these 3 package deals available at the best western plus travel hotel toronto airport in Toronto.
+Take advantage of the savings and fun with this special offer available at the best western plus travel hotel toronto airport in Toronto.

 Conveniently located, the best western plus travel hotel toronto airport in Toronto, Ontario is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go: